Excellence in Dentistry

-When the dentures arrive, she can make any necessary adjustments.
-'Conventional’ dentures are ready between 8-12 weeks after the dentist extracts any remaining teeth.
+When the dentures arrive, our doctors can make any necessary adjustments.
+Conventional dentures are ready between 8-12 weeks after the dentist extracts any remaining teeth.

-However, you don’t have to go that long without teeth; Dr. Rotroff can fit you with ‘temporary’ dentures for the meantime.
+However, you don’t have to go that long without teeth; Dr. Rotroff and Dr. Wasselle can fit you with temporary dentures for the meantime.

 New dentures may feel strange the first week or so.
 For the first few days, you should chew in small bites and eat soft foods.
 Your mouth gradually adapts to the new dentures as muscles in your mouth learn how to keep them in place.

-Dr. Rotroff guides you on how best to use your dentures.
+Dr. Rotroff and Dr. Wasselle guide you on how best to use your dentures.
 For example, you should avoid chewing gum and using toothpicks with dentures.
 After a while, inserting them into your mouth and taking them out is going to be as natural as breathing.

-Dr. Rotroff may decide that you can use a small amount of an adhesive -- either a powder or paste -- to help the dentures adhere to your gums.
+Dr. Rotroff and Dr. Wasselle may decide that you can use a small amount of an adhesive – either a powder or paste – to help the dentures adhere to your gums.

 If you find that you cannot pronounce certain words clearly, simply practice by yourself, saying them aloud.
 In time, your mouth adjusts to your new teeth.

 During the first few days, you're going to wear the dentures day and night.
-Constant use allows Dr. Rotroff to see what adjustments if any, she needs to make.
+Constant use allows Dr. Rotroff and Dr. Wasselle to see what adjustments, if any, they need to make.